Are Cenotes safe? Cenotes are not only safe for swimming but they’re nature’s perfect swimming spots free from the dangers of the beach.

 8 AM – 5 PM

-- The ultimate guide for buying & renting bikes in Tulum
+- Guide to buying & renting bikes in Tulum

-- Cenote guide for the best cenotes near Tulum
+- Guide to the best Cenotes near Tulum

 - How to swim with the Turtles in Akumal